MattPinder/MastersProject/README.md

  * May need to attempt reassembly, as genus identity is far from certain...
 * pb_359_8 - After blastx analysis, appears to belong to the family Flavobacteriaceae
  * Potential genus Arenibacter (known to associate with Skeletonema)
+ * Consistent with prediction in 00_data/pb_359 readme

+Unable to find any good reason in the log files as to why pb_359_5-15000 continually fails; will wait on the results of the pb_359_5-18000 test rerun before deciding how to proceed...